waku-org/specs/standards/application/device-pairing.md

 ideally, at each message exchanged.

-Given the proposed construction, the `mntsInbound` and `mntsOutbound` secrets can be used to iteratively generate the `messageNametag` field of Waku payloads for inbound and outbound messages, respectively.
+Given the proposed construction, the `mntsInbound` and `mntsOutbound` secrets can be used to iteratively generate the `messageNametag` field of [26/WAKU2-PAYLOAD](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/application/26/payload.md)s for inbound and outbound messages, respectively.

 The derivation of `messageNametag` should be deterministic only for communicating devices